 We at UX studio love learning.
 Each member of our team eagerly improves their own skill-set all the time.
 As a company, we aim to make sure everyone gets to develop themselves in the areas most important for them.

 In an effort to improve competency management in our team, we wanted to create a personal competency map for every person at the company.

 The competency map shows where each person stands in terms of each skill, showing which areas they should focus on.
 It will also help later when they want to track their progress in developing those skills.
-The maps serve goals not only on a personal but also a team level for team leaders because they can get a better overview of the team skill-set as a whole.
+The maps serve goals not only on a personal but also on a team level for team leaders because they can get a better overview of the team skill-set as a whole.

-Competency maps can benefit any team, product or otherwise.
+Competency maps can benefit any team, product, or otherwise.
 Follow the five steps described below and learn to design your own competency map in no time.